netsys-lab/mpquic-dmtp-draft/draft-tjohn-quic-multipath-dmtp.md

 The Multipath Extension for QUIC {{QUIC-MULTIPATH}} enhances performance by simultaneously utilizing multiple paths between endpoints.
 However, both {{QUIC}} and {{QUIC-MULTIPATH}} currently lack support for strict deadline requirements of real-time applications such as teleoperation, live video streaming, or interactive gaming, which are becoming increasingly important.
 These applications demand low and bounded latency, and can often tolerate no or only partial retransmission of missing data.

-Previous work on deadline-aware protocols for {{QUIC}} includes the Deadline-aware Transport Protocol {{QUIC-DTP}}, a single-path-only approach that introduced deadlines for streams but did not exploit multipath capabilities.
+Previous and ongoing work on deadline-aware protocols for {{QUIC}} includes the Deadline-aware Transport Protocol {{QUIC-DTP}} as well as Media over QUIC Transport {{MOQT}}, both single-path-only approaches that introduce deadlines for streams but do not exploit multipath capabilities.
 Meanwhile, our {{DMTP}} approach additionally allows taking advantage of multiple paths, combined with forward error correction (FEC) and intelligent retransmissions, to significantly increase the fraction of packets meeting their deadlines, especially in the presence of lossy or high-latency links.

 By integrating deadline-aware concepts into {{QUIC-MULTIPATH}}, we seek to enable: